- increasing tax revenue levels to the European average, with major tax reforms, drug decriminalisation and taxing landlords;

-“Wales needs to be ready to take its opportunity to join the rest of the free nations of the world.
+“We are coming together because Wales needs to discuss its strategy to become an independent state.
 There is no time to lose – with the UK quickly unravelling, Wales needs to be ready for its future as a progressive, independent country.

-“Wales’ independence is inevitable.
-We are coming together because we need a plan to ensure that we can use the powers of independence to build together a society that is fair, green and progressive.
-If we get the plan right, we can be a beacon to the rest of the world.”
+“Wales’ independence is in touching distance, but we need a plan to ensure that we can use the powers of independence to build together a society that is fair, green and progressive.
+If we get the plan right, we can be a beacon to the rest of the world.

 “We cannot rely on others to shape our destiny for us: we, the ordinary citizens of Wales, need to take the lead ourselves.”